Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Summary and conclusions

-\item Despite varying bulk chemistry, volatile-rich mineral gas atmospheres are generally dominated by He, CO, CO$_2$, H$_2$, and H$_2$O. The \fOtwo controls the ratios of CO/CO$_2$ and H$_2$/H$_2$O, where the former are favoured in more reducing and the latter in oxidising atmospheres.
-The $p$SO$_2$ reaches a maximum near \dIW{+3}, owing to its dissolution as S$^{2-}$ at lower \fOtwo and SO$_4^{2-}$ at higher \fOtwo rendering it the dominant gas in oxidising, high-$z$ atmospheres.
-H$_2$O is never the prevailing gas due to its high solubility, while He, when present, is present almost exclusively in the atmosphere, as are CO and CO$_2$.
-Nitrogen is also insoluble (as N$_2$), except at low \fOtwo at which N$^{3-}$ is stable in the melt.
-Mineral gases, such as SiO, Mg, MgO and Fe evaporate preferentially in highly reduced and hot atmospheres.
-Cooler, higher \logvmf and reducing atmospheres ($T<2000$ K) are more prone to form methane instead of CO, with the occurrence of CH$_4$, C$_2$H$_2$, HCN.
-In reduced atmospheres at the highest temperatures and \logvmf SiH$_4$ becomes abundant, but the ideal gas approximation is no longer valid in such cases.
+Despite varying bulk chemistry, volatile-rich mineral gas atmospheres are generally dominated by He, CO, CO$_2$, H$_2$, and H$_2$O. The \fOtwo controls the ratios of CO/CO$_2$ and H$_2$/H$_2$O, where CO and H$_2$ are favoured in reducing atmospheres and CO$_2$ and H$_2$O in oxidising atmospheres.
+The $p$SO$_2$ reaches a maximum near \dIW{+3}, owing to its dissolution as S$^{2-}$ at lower \fOtwo and SO$_4^{2-}$ at higher \fOtwo, rendering it the dominant gas in oxidising high-\metal atmospheres.
+H$_2$O as the prevailing gas only occurs in heavy low-\metal atmospheres due to its high solubility, while He, when present, resides almost exclusively in the atmosphere, as do CO and CO$_2$.
+Nitrogen is also insoluble (as N$_2$) except at low \fOtwo, at which point N$^{3-}$ is stable in the melt.
+Mineral gases, such as SiO, Mg, MgO, and Fe evaporate preferentially in highly reduced (\dIW{}$\lesssim -3$) and hot atmospheres (\tirr $\gtrsim$ 2000 K).
+Cooler, higher \logvmf and reducing atmospheres ($T<2000$ K) are more prone to form methane instead of CO, with the occurrence of CH$_4$, C$_2$H$_2$, and HCN.
+In reduced atmospheres at the highest temperatures and \logvmf, SiH$_4$ becomes abundant, but the ideal gas approximation is no longer valid in such cases.

-\item The atmospheric structures of HREs are typified by a strong greenhouse effect in the lower atmosphere, induced by CO, CO$_2$, H$_2$O and SO$_2$, and thermal inversions in the upper atmosphere, caused mainly by SiO.
-The former is nearly universally present but exacerbated in oxidised atmospheres (\dIW{}$\gtrsim 0$).
-In these cases, the surface of the planet is up to 800~K hotter than its irradiation temperature, allowing for magma oceans on planets with irradiation temperatures as low as 1000 K. On the other hand, the upper atmosphere thermal inversion appears in atmospheres whose opacity structure is dominated by mineral gases (i.e., SiO).
+The atmospheric structures of HREs are typified by strong greenhouse effects in the lower atmosphere, induced by CO, CO$_2$, H$_2$O, and SO$_2$, which is nearly universally present but exacerbated in oxidised atmospheres (\dIW{}$\gtrsim 0$).
+In these cases, the surface of the planet is up to 800~K hotter than its irradiation temperature, which allows for magma oceans on planets with irradiation temperatures as low as 1000 K. The same gases cause cooling in the upper atmosphere, decreasing the upper atmospheric temperature by up to 1500 K compared to the irradiation temperature.
+On the other hand, an upper atmosphere thermal inversion appears in atmospheres whose opacity structure is dominated by mineral gases, mainly SiO, which is the case in reduced and hot systems of low \logvmf.